sagarmech98/sagar_shel/README.md

   - prod
 ```

-`names for ip address can be possible with DNS
-Dns naming convention uses dev, qa, like cataloue-dev etc.`
+`names for ip address can be possible with DNS ,Dns naming convention uses dev, qa, like cataloue-dev etc.`